- News Arvind Kejriwal issues directives to reduce price of RT-PCR test in Delhi

 From Vegan to DASH, the list of healthy diets is (almost) never-ending.
-Studies support the claim that the last decade witnessed one of the major awakenings of health-freaks, where people switched to adopt healthy lifestyles and habits.
-Health experts point it to the equally rising number of health problems which have exponentially resulted in the high number of deaths from lifestyle diseases such as heart disease and stroke; obesity and type 2 diabetes; and diseases associated with smoking, alcohol and drug abuse .
+Studies claim that the last decade witnessed one of the major awakening of health-obsession, where people switched to adopt healthy lifestyles and habits.
+Health experts attribute it to the equally rising number of health problems which have resulted in the exponentially high number of deaths from lifestyle-related diseases such as heart disease and stroke; obesity and type 2 diabetes; and diseases associated with smoking, alcohol and drug abuse .

 Healthy eating has become a significant part of an active lifestyle, with youths to adults engaging in a healthy lifestyle which help optimise one's overall performance .
 However, you have to understand that healthy eating is not about strict limitations, staying unrealistically thin, or depriving yourself of the foods you love.
 It is all about feeling great, having more energy, improving your health, and boosting your mood -without feeling slump.